Skip to content

 • Shares: The number of shares in the trade.

 • Entry value: This represents the Net Transaction Value (NTV) of the trade, which includes fees and taxes.
-For an open trade with a single buy transaction, this is the NTV of the purchase.
-For example, if 3 shares of share-3 are bought at 413.64 USD per share with 50 USD in fees and taxes, the Net Transaction Value after conversion at a rate of 0.9384 USD/EUR is 1211.40 EUR.
-For a single buy/sell trade like share-2, the Net Transaction Value of the original purchase (67 EUR) is distributed over the open trade of 5 shares (41.88 EUR = 67/8 * 5) and the closed trade of 3 shares (25.13 EUR).
+You can find this value in Figure 1, in the top panel's last column.
+For an open trade with no sell transaction, this is the NTV of the purchase.
+For example, the purchase of share-3 is accomplished by a single purchase with NTV of 1211.40 EUR; including (foreign) taxes and fees.
+For a buy + sell trade like share-2, the Net Transaction Value of the original purchase (67 EUR for 8 shares) is distributed over the open trade of the remaining 5 shares (41.88 EUR = 5/8 * 67 EUR) and the closed trade of 3 shares (25.13 EUR = 3/8 * 67 EUR).

 • Exit value: For open trades, this is the market value, which equals the number of shares multiplied by the current quote price.
-For example, the current quote price of share-2 is 12.405 EUR/share.
-The exit value is 5 x 12.405 = 62.03 EUR.
-For closed trades, the exit value is the Net Transaction Value of the sale.
-For instance, if share-2 was sold on April 15, 2024, for 3 shares x 12.48 EUR/share minus fees & taxes (4 EUR), the exit value is 34.46 EUR.
+For example, the current quote price (Oct 11, 2024) of share-2 is 11.645 EUR/share.
+The exit value is 5 x 11.645 = 58.23 EUR.
+For a closed trade, the exit value is the Net Transaction Value of the sale.
+For instance, share-2 was sold on April 15, 2024: 3 shares x 12.48 EUR/share minus fees & taxes (4 EUR).
+The exit value is thus 34.46 EUR.

 • Exit value (per share): Similar to Entry value (per share); as described above.